Authors should submit their manuscripts electronically via Manuscript Central. Click HERE for more information.

 AIDS epidemic: the physician’s role [videorecording].
-Cleveland (OH): Academy of Medicine of Cleveland, 1987.
+Cleveland, OH: Academy of Medicine of Cleveland, 1987.

 Renal system [computer program].
 MS-DOS version.
-Edwardsville (KS): MediSim, 1988.
+Edwardsville, KS: MediSim, 1988.

-Toxic Substances Control Act: Hearing on S. 776 Before the Subcomm. on the Environment of the Senate Comm. on Commerce.
+Toxic Substances Control Act: Hearing on S. 776 Before the Subcommittee on the Environment of the Senate Committee on Commerce.
 94th Cong., 1st Sess.
 343 (1975).

 Scotland [topographic map].
-Washington: National Geographic Society (US), 1981.
+Washington, DC: National Geographic Society, 1981.

-33. Book of the Bible
+- Book of the Bible

 Ruth 3:1–18.
 The Holy Bible.
 Authorized King James version.
-New York: Oxford Univ.
-Press, 1972.
+New York, NY: Oxford University Press, 1972.

 Ectasia.
 Dorland’s illustrated medical dictionary.
 27th ed.
-Philadelphia: Saunders, 1988;527.
+Philadelphia, PA: Saunders, 1988;527.

 The Winter’s Tale: act 5, scene 1, lines 13-16.
 The complete works of William Shakespeare.
-London: Rex, 1973.
+London, U.K.: Rex, 1973.

 Lillywhite HD, Donald JA.
 Pulmonary blood flow regulation aquatic snake.
 Science.
 In press.